NEFSC/READ-SSB-Lee-metadata/README.md

-# Social Sciences Branch Oracle Metadata
+# Social Sciences Branch Metadata
 Describes data in the NEFSC databases with a special eye towards fields that are used by social scientists.
+This is mostly oracle focused, but there is information on other data sources too.
 Sometimes contains sample code to extract data.

 Please help make this a valuable up-to-date resource.
 To add your knowledge, follow the instructions in the "How to help" section [here](https://github.com/NEFSC/READ-SSB-Lee-WorkingEfficiently).